FREDERICK EXPERIMENTAL MUSIC ASSOCIATION SPRING 2026 CONCERTS

 Air Legacy Trio: Hilliard Greene; Marty Ehrlich; Pheeroan ak Laff

-SATURDAY, NOVEMBER 15th
+NOVEMBER 15th

 MARTY EHRLICH, woodwinds + HILLIARD GREENE, double bass + PHEEROAN AK LAFF, percussion